ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 	vrrp  ……
     ```

-4. Validate the VSI is once again be accessible via the management network.
+4. Validate the VSI is once again be accessible via the management network from your workstation.

     `ping <VSI Private IP Address>`

 ### Configure secure enclosure

+The secure private network enclosure is created though creation of zones and firewall rules.

 1. Define the basic deny all firewalls rules.